eugenia1984/english/glossary.md

 `She walked across the street`. -> She moved from one side of the street to the other.

-**Across** ->  is a preposition that means from one side to another or throughout a particular area or group.
+**across** ->  is a preposition that means from one side to another or throughout a particular area or group.
 For example:

 `The news spread quickly across the country.` -> The news spread throughout the entire country.